-If you do not receive the 2FA bypass code email, you either inputted the incorrect information (wrong email address, username, or master key), or the Two-factor bypass code email may be in your spam folder.
+If you do not receive the 2FA bypass code email, you either provided the incorrect information (wrong email address, username, or master key), or the Two-factor bypass code email may be in your spam folder.

 4. Browser Issues

 If our status page is showing everything as operational and yet you still experience issues with our site, like 404 errors or blank pages, it's likely the issue is with your web browser.

-Here are some steps to troubleshoot issues you may be facing:
+Here are some steps to troubleshoot browser issues: